eliasnogueira/restassured-workshop-3h/docs/req-resp-specification/lab1.md

 ### :material-play-box-multiple-outline: Steps

-1. Open the `RestrictionsTest` class located at `src/test/java` in the `se.jfokus.workshop.restriction` package
+1. Open the `RestrictionsTest` class located at `src/test/java` in the `com.workshop.restriction` package
 2. In both tests:
      - replace the `pathParam()` method by the `spec()` method
      - use the `cpfPathParameter()` from the `SharedRequestSpecs` class